SleekView for Simple History: events & contexts as tables

 Common questions about SleekView for Simple History

-Any context key written by a logger can be promoted to a column and used as a filter or sort.
+Yes.
+Any context key written by a logger can be promoted to a column and then used as a filter, a sort field, or a group.
+That includes the keys built-in loggers write — post_type, option_name, plugin_slug — and any keys custom loggers add.

 Pricing